jameshfisher/jameshfisher.com/_posts/2016-11-17-what-is-an-xcworkspace.md

 ---
-title: "What is an `.xcworkspace` file?"
+title: What is an `.xcworkspace` file?
+tags:
+  - xcode
+  - programming
+taggedAt: '2024-03-26'
 ---

 Xcode often creates a "SomeProject.xcworkspace" file.
 What is it?